theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/google-cloud-storage.md

 The "Client ID" and the "Client secret" are needed for the destination configuration in Xtract Universal (see [Connection](#connection)).
 ![xu-google-cloud-req-16](/img/content/xu/googlecloudstorage/xu-google-cloud-req-16.png){:class="img-responsive"}

+{: .box-note }
+Note: As of version 5.11.16 Xtract Universal also supports authentication via a service account.
+Prerequisite is that the Designer and the XU server must run on the same machine.

 ## Connection

 {% include _content/en/xu-specific/destinations/general/connection.md %}